mohammad-selim03/aves-task/README.md

 Copy code
 npm install
 Run the Project
-Start the development server:
+Start the development server: npm run dev

 bash
 Copy code
-npm start
+npm run dev
 Open in Browser
 Open your browser and navigate to: